 Please read each attraction's instructions on how and where to present your CityPASS booklet.
 Some attractions may exchange your CityPASS ticket for one of their own.

 Present CityPASS booklet or voucher at guest services desk to skip the main ticket line.

 Present CityPASS booklet at the express entry point.
 Exchange voucher for a CityPASS booklet at the main ticket window.

-Present CityPASS booklet at the ticket-tear location in Great Hall.
+By-pass the box office and present booklet at Front Reception Desk.
 Exchange voucher for a CityPASS booklet at box office.

 Present CityPASS booklet or voucher at main entrance.
 You may also present your booklet at the group gate (far right of entrance) when it’s open to skip the main ticket line.